RangerMauve/blog.mauve.moe/posts/links.md

 # Cool Links to Neat Stuff

+## 2025/08/14

+- [Stochastic Code Monkey Theorem](https://www.stephendiehl.com/posts/ai_for_coding/), another take on AI focused on code generation. a bit more nuanced than "AI bad forever" but also clear on where there is utility to be had.

+## 2025/08/07

+- [HTML is dead long live HTML](https://acko.net/blog/html-is-dead-long-live-html/).
+Another post about everything wrong with HTML/CSS dev and some ideas for remaking the DOM from first principles.

+## 2025/08/06

+- [Hackerpager](https://www.hackerpager.net/).
+Kinda like a flipper zero but for LoRa / meshtastic

+## 2025/08/04

+- [Serializable Transactions in P2P Databases](https://joelgustafson.com/posts/2025-07-21/serializable-transactions-for-peer-to-peer-databases). a novel design for serializable database transactions in multi-writer eventually-consistent environments

+## 2025/07/21

+- [TCP in UDP](https://blog.mptcp.dev/2025/07/14/TCP-in-UDP.html).
+Method to bypass censorship by hiding TCP inside UDP streams
+- [parakeet-tdt-0.6b-v2](https://huggingface.co/nvidia/parakeet-tdt-0.6b-v2) an LLM based speech recognition model.
+Apparently comparable in performance to models 4x its size.
+- [Unbounded Browser Extension](https://unbounded.lantern.io/).
+Uses QUIC to route people's traffic through your browser to help circumvent internet traffic censorship accross the world.

+## 2025/07/15

+- [Secure Minions](https://ollama.com/blog/secureminions).
+Neat setup where local models talk to remote models using secure enclaves.

+## 2025/07/14

+- [Cost of health optimization](https://www.precisionnutrition.com/the-cost-of-health-optimization).
+Great article about how investing in basic health improvements can have a drastic effect compared to aiming for very expensive "advanced" optimizations.

+## 2025/07/10

+- [Programming Sucks](https://www.stilldrinking.org/programming-sucks), a fun post about all the pain involved in getting computers to do anything for a living.
+- [smollm3](https://huggingface.co/blog/smollm3), 3b model that's competitive with Qwen3:4b.
+Cool thing is that it is fully open.
+Writeup talks about how they improved perf.
+- [Running Ollama on AMD iGPU](https://blog.machinezoo.com/Running_Ollama_on_AMD_iGPU), I've had a lot of issues with this on my GPD WIN 4 so I'll see if this guide can help with that.

+## 2025/07/09

+- [Mu Language Model](https://blogs.windows.com/windowsexperience/2025/06/23/introducing-mu-language-model-and-how-it-enabled-the-agent-in-windows-settings/).
+Great writeup about how M$ optimized a tiny 500M model to run on their hardware accelerated computers with support for function calling.

+## 2025/07/05

+- [Memory blocks](https://www.letta.com/blog/memory-blocks).
+Good article for strategies around LLM memory creation and retrieval.
+One neat idea was to give it a rewritable prompt.
+- [Project Discovery - Nuclei](https://docs.projectdiscovery.io/tools/nuclei/mass-scanning-cli).
+Framework for detecting vulnerabilities.

+## 2025/06/24

+- [Reinforcement Learning Teachers of Test Time Scaling](https://sakana.ai/rlt/).
+A new approach for training "teacher models" that distill knowledge down to smaller "student models" which results in smart small models.

+## 2025/06/19

+- [Homomorphically encrypted CRDTs](https://jakelazaroff.com/words/homomorphically-encrypted-crdts/).
+Great writeup about practical uses of homomorphic encryption in Rust.

 ## 2025/06/18

 - [End-to-end encryption using WebCrypto APIs and Diffie-Hellman Key Exchange](https://www.keithbartholomew.com/blog/posts/2024-01-22-webcrypto-diffie-hellman/).
 Excellent post about how to use the web crypto API to do public key cryptography stuff.